the-events-calendar/event-tickets/readme.txt

 = [5.5.2] 2022-10-20 =

-* Tweak - Updating common to avoid cross-compatibility issues with The Events Calendar and Promoter.
+* Fix - Update version of Firebase/JWT in Common from 5.x to 6.3.0

 = [5.5.1] 2022-09-22 =